knezevicdev/vrap/README.md

   - When developing locally, use `local.vroom.com` in place of `localhost`.
   - This provides a more consistent environment from local -> deployed environment.
   - It also gets around an long-standing issue in chrome: https://bugs.chromium.org/p/chromium/issues/detail?id=67743
+  - In Gitlab add your SSH key
+  - Click on tokens and generate your access token.
+Click "api" for scope
+  - Add `export=CI_JOB_TOKEN` to your environment variables

 - Determine which monorepo package you want to run.
 There are several here, so a good place to start would be one of the packages under the `/apps` folder.